Image of the Wellington Heritage Festival logo and text saying Wellington Heritage Festival

 Nau mai, haere mai!
 Welcome to this introduction to our festival.
-Read on to learn how you can become an Event Host, how we operate, and to see some events from last year.
+Read on to learn how you can become an Event Host, how we operate, and to see some events from previous years.

 Wellington Heritage Festival is a volunteer-led, community-sourced heritage and culture festival celebrating the region's people, places, and stories.